Turivny/RI-Reasoning-Model/model/RI-Reasoning-Model-v1.5.0-turivny.md

 ## ITERATIVE_REASONING_LOOP

-The ITERATIVE_REASONING_LOOP step forms the core cognitive engine of the RI model - a systematic process that mirrors how humans naturally solve problems through exploration, evaluation, and refinement.
+The ITERATIVE_REASONING_LOOP module forms the core cognitive engine of the RI model - a systematic process that mirrors how humans naturally solve problems through exploration, evaluation, and refinement.

 ### Theoretical Foundations